Best daily deals

 Express

-For people in developing countries like India with limited data on their smartphone plans, Google Photos added an Express backup option for some users.
-This will compress any photo down to just 3MP before it is uploaded to the service, and videos are also cut down to the standard 480p definition.
+For people in developing countries, like India, with limited data on their smartphone plans, Google Photos added an Express backup option for some users.
+This will compress any photo down to just 3MP before it uploads to the service, and videos are also cut down to the standard 480p definition.
 The Google Photos app also added the option to cap the amount of mobile data used by the app.
 Users can limit it to 5MB, 10MB, or 30MB, or they can choose for the service to not use any mobile data at all when uploading content.
 Keep in mind that this setting is available primarily in developing countries that don’t have solid cellular wireless services.
-It is unlikely to be added to the US or other Western markets.
+It is unlikely to come to the US or other Western markets.

 AI grouping of images into groups and albums